freeCodeCamp/freeCodeCamp/docs/how-to-help-with-video-challenges.md

 First, find the videoId.

-For example, in the following code from the header of a video challenge markdown file, the video Id is "nVAaxZ34khk".
+For example, in the following code from the header of a video challenge markdown file, the videoId is "nVAaxZ34khk".
 On GitHub, the information should be laid out in a table format.
 ```
 ---
 id: 5e9a093a74c4063ca6f7c14d